treeverse/lakeFS/docs/understand/model.md

 lakeFS represents repositories as a logical namespace used to group together objects, branches, and commits - analogous to a repository in Git.

-lakeFS Repository naming requirements are as follows:
+lakeFS repository naming requirements are as follows:

 - Start with a lower case letter or number
 - Contain only lower case letters, numbers and hyphens